Al-Khader: British Mandate

 In the British Mandate 1922 census of Palestine, al-Khader had a population of 697; 694 Muslims and 3 Christians.
 By the 1931 census of Palestine, the population was 914, mostly Muslim with three Christian inhabitants.

 In the 1945 statistics the town had 1,130 Muslim inhabitants and a total land area of 20,100 dunams.
 It was a part of the Jerusalem District.
 Of the land, 5,700 dunams were irrigated or used for plantations, 5,889 dunams were for cereals, while 96 dunams were built-up (urban) land.

 The Orthodox Christian Church owns several hundreds of dunams made up of vineyards, olive groves and field crops.
 The lands were entrusted to them since the Rashidun era during the caliphate of Umar who presided over the conquest of Palestine in the 630s.
 Most of the land is leased to Muslim farmers.

 Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, al-Khader came under Jordanian rule.
 It was annexed by Jordan in 1950.

-In 1961, the population of Khadr was 1,798.
+In 1961, the population of al-Khader was 1,798.

-Post 1967
+Post-1967

 Since the Six-Day War in 1967, al-Khader has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 2,051.

 After the 1995 accords, 9% of al-Khader's land was classified as Area A land, 5.5% as Area B, and the remaining 85.5% as Area C.

 Israel has confiscated land from al-Khader in order to construct two Israeli settlements: